Cherudek/MiwokApp/README.md

-Miwok App
+Turin Tour Guide App
 ===================================

-This app displays lists of vocabulary tours for the user to learn the Miwok language.
+The aim of this multi-screen Android app is  lists of vocabulary tours for the user to learn the Miwok language.
-Used in a Udacity course in the Beginning Android Nanodegree.

-Pre-requisites
+It is one of the final projects produced for the Udacity Android Basic Nanodegree.

+Project Overview
 --------------

-- Android SDK v23
-- Android Build Tools v23.0.2
-- Android Support Repository v23.3.0

-Getting Started
+The goal is to create a tour guide app which presents relevant information to a user who’s visiting your city.
+The app can list top attractions, restaurants, public places, or events for the city.
+It can contain all the best known secrets that only locals know.

+Skills Applied
 ---------------

-This sample uses the Gradle build system.
-To build this project, use the "gradlew build" command or use "Import Project" in Android Studio.
+⋅⋅* Planning your app design and navigation before coding.
+⋅⋅* Selecting proper data structures to store lists of information.
+⋅⋅* Building layouts to display those lists of data.
+⋅⋅* Navigating between those lists using intents and multiple Activities or a ViewPager.
+⋅⋅* Creating your own custom classes.
+⋅⋅* Properly handling images or audio (if applicable).

 Support
 -------